 Cinnamon Raisin Bread Recipe

-Cinnamon Raisin Bread in a plate
+Cinnamon Raisin Bread in a plate and basket

+Making this bread at home is no different from baking a regular loaf of bread.
 It just requires a couple of extra ingredients.
-Long back I had bookmarked this recipe from the Pioneer Woman’s website and I have wanted to make it forever since then.
-So this is the recipe I chose to make for the month long marathon under the alphabet ‘C’ and under the theme baking.
+A long time back, I had bookmarked this recipe from the Pioneer Woman's website, and I have wanted to make it ever since then.

 Cinnamon Raisin Bread on a wire rack